stevencohn/WindowsPowerShell/readme.md

 #### `Edit-PSProfile`
 Run VSCode with ~Documents\WindowsPowerShell as root folder.
 Aliased to `ep`

+#### `Enable-TrustedRemoting`
+Enable PowerShell remoting and trusted hosts for the current machine, typically run on a VM that will be used for automated tasks such as CI/CD.

 #### `Get-Account`
 Report the account information for the given username and optionally a specified domain.